zeal18/transform/docs/source/transformers/java-beans.rst

 Writing to Java beans
 ---------------------

-Dual to reading, Chimney supports transforming types into Java beans.
+Dual to reading, the Transform supports transforming types into Java beans.

-Chimney considers as bean a class that:
+The Transform considers as bean a class that:

 - primary constructor is public and parameter-less
 - contains at least one, single-parameter setter method that returns ``Unit``

-Chimney will then require data sources for all such setters.
+The Transform will then require data sources for all such setters.

 .. code-block:: scala